-One of the more unappealing qualities an individual can possess is to display a sense of entitlement.
-There’s this peculiar reality about life, being, that it doesn’t revolve around you.
+There’s this peculiar reality about life, being that it doesn’t revolve around you.
 The world don’t owe you shit.
-And as a result, events won’t always transpire as you would like; therefore, the reason you won’t receive an apology is because you aren’t owed one.
+And as a result, events won’t always transpire as you would like.
+Therefore, the reason you won’t receive an apology is because you aren’t owed one.

 See, life habitually teaches lessons.
 Listen to them.
-Listen in general, just because — at least more than you speak.
-It’s the reason we have two ears, but only one mouth: to listen twice as much as we talk.
+It’s the reason we have two ears, but only one mouth: to listen twice as much as we speak.
 And the inability to perform that assignment typically hinders development.

 It was the late entrepreneur Jim Rohn who once said, “Maturity is the ability to reap without apology and not complain when things don’t go well.”
 Or, for the more adolescent minds, in the words of children’s novelist Katherine Paterson, “I guess real maturity is when you realize you’re not the center of the universe.”